-Households are usually considered to be in 'fuel poverty' when they spend more than 10% of their total income keep their house warm enough for health and comfort.
+You're considered to be in 'fuel poverty' if you spend more than 10% of your total income on keeping your home warm enough for health and comfort.

 Energy Company Obligation (ECO) Flexible Eligibility Statement of Intent

 We have adopted an ECO Flexible Eligibility Statement of Intent which sets out our intention to assist those most likely to be in fuel poverty by helping to improve the energy efficiency of their homes.